 The search tool below will help you to identify court(s)/authority(ies) competent for a specific European legal instrument.
 Please note that although every effort has been made to ascertain the accuracy of the results, there may be some exceptional cases concerning the determination of competence that are not necessarily covered.

-The authority designated under Article 27(1) is the President of the Regional Court (Tribunal de grande instance) or the President of the Chamber of Notaries.
+The authority designated under Article 27(1) is the President of the Civil Court (Tribunal judiciaire) or the President of the Chamber of Notaries.

 The authority designated under Article 32(2) is the Court of Appeal (Cour d'appel).